 What Qualifies as a Participating Holding?

-If your holding company owns at least 5% of another company’s shares and that means the holding company can:
+If your company owns at least 5% of another company’s shares and that means the holding company can:

 - be granted distributed profits,